8lak/Complex_Systems_Modeling/Mindustry Optimizer Vault/1. Spectral Graph Theory/Rayleigh Quotient.md

 - **Interpretation:** Total Signal Variance / **Degree-Weighted** Signal Intensity.
 Gives more importance to nodes with high degrees (hubs).
 This is often more meaningful for real-world networks.

+Types of RQs

+1. **The "Variance" Denominator $Σ(f(v) - f̄)²dᵥ)$:**

+    - This form is inherently **constrained**.
+The centering operation $(f(v) - f̄)$ implicitly builds in the orthogonality condition needed to find a specific eigenvalue like $λ₁$.
+The f̄ term is calculated from the function f itself, so this denominator is always relative to the function's own internal structure.

+2. **The "Magnitude" Denominator $Σf(v)²dᵥ$:**

+    - This form is **universal and unconstrained**.
+It measures the function's magnitude against a fixed, absolute baseline of zero.
+It doesn't know or care if the function f is centered or an eigenvector.

+    - Because it is not tied to any particular constraint or property of f, it is the **only one** that can be used to prove a **universal law** like $λₖ ≤ 2$, which must hold true for all possible functions, not just the special ones that happen to be eigenvectors.

 #### **Extracting the Eigenvalue: The Quotient's Purpose**

 The Rayleigh Quotient is a machine designed to reveal eigenvalues.